Whether you can get an NHS bursary depends on:

 If you’ve already had funding

-You may be eligible for an NHS bursary even if you have already had public funding for higher education.
+You may be eligible for an NHS bursary even if you’ve already had public funding for higher education.

 If you’ve had an NHS bursary and want to change professions, you may also be eligible.